delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Well, we'll simply run the code.

+At first, 2 is the largest number.
+Then 6 is, 3 isn't larger than 6 and 4 isn't larger than 6 so we return 6 as the largest number in the array.

 ## Finding minimum from N +ve (positive) numbers

+What if we wanted to find the minimum?
+Well, we simply turn the ">" sign into a "<" sign.
 ```python
 i = 1
 m = A[1]